MishaVyb/bizarre-poker/README.md

 This is a simple guide how to build up an application locally.
 Just follow this steps.

 ## Prerequisites
-*Make sure that you installed this app on your machine.*
+*Make sure that you have installed this on your machine.*
-* npm
 * python 3.10.4
 * pip
+* npm

 ## Installation